 (1) Compensation-related payments made to Messrs.
-Gary Berman, David Berman, Francis and Carmody are made, and the value of share-based and option-based awards is computed, in Canadian dollars.
-For the purposes of translating these amounts into U.S. dollars, a CAD:USD conversion rate of 1:0.7721 was used, being the average yearly exchange rate posted on the Bank of Canada website.
+Gary Berman, David Berman and Francis are made, and the value of share-based and option-based awards is computed, in Canadian dollars.
+For the purposes of translating these amounts into U.S. dollars, a CAD/USD conversion rate of 0.7980 was used, being the average yearly exchange rate posted on the Bank of Canada website for Fiscal 2021.